liamhays/alum/README.md

 # Usage
 Download a binary from the Releases page and place it somewhere convenient.
 You may wish to add it to your `PATH` variable.
+On Linux, ensure you have `libudev` installed---it's available as a package in every distro's package manager and is likely pre-installed.
+Windows requires no extra dependencies.

 For full usage information, run Alum with no arguments.
+Alum includes its own help, and this section is just a basic rundown of Alum.

 Alum supports sending and receiving files to and from 128-byte `XRECV` and `XSEND`, as well as full XModem server send and receive